 For best results, I recommend using good quality LED bulbs that produce light that’s easy on your eyes.
 These days you can find high-brightness LED bulbs that work well in ceiling fans and consume 15W or less.

-Compared to the power use of incandescent bulbs of years gone by (45W, 60W, and even 100W) that’s a big energy savings!
+Compared to the power use of incandescent bulbs of years gone by (45W, 60W, and even 100W) that’s a big energy saving!

 Many offer several choices of color “temperature” (the yellowish or white tint they produce) and brightness.
 I recommend getting bulbs with enough brightness, measured in Lumens.